ericwindmill/fanspace/README.md

 ### Phase 2: Setlist Model, API, and Components (2 Days)
 **Objective:** Setlists can be viewed under each setlist item.
 ### Phase 3: User profiles
-**Objective:** Users have a profile page that displays their custom signup information information.
+**Objective:** Users have a profile page that displays their custom information.
 ### Phase 4: User / Setlist Interaction
 **Objective:** Comments and 'attends' belong to setlists and users.
 Data reflects in User profile.